 Sailing is a magnificent, colorful and dramatic sport.
 This unique sport has many variables with the constantly changing elements, sea conditions, boats, events, competitors and locations.
 The challenge is to capture on film electrifying moments that take your breath away.
 Those moments and opportunities are very few, but when they happen... it is ultimate sailing." ~ Sharon Green

-Sharon Green has been capturing electrifying images of performance sailing for more than 30 years.
+Sharon Green has been capturing electrifying images of performance sailing for more than 40 years.
 Her annual Ultimate Sailing Calendar, featuring the highlights of competitive sailing, is eagerly anticipated by yachting and photography enthusiasts worldwide.
 Sharon has been published in major boating publications, both locally and internationally, since she first took up a camera while still in high school.
-In recognition of her extraordinary accomplishments in photography Sharon was awarded an honorary Masters Degree from the prestigious Brooks Institute in Santa Barbara, California, where she lives with her daughter Michaela and son Kieran.